sourceduty/Smart_Folder/README.md

 To integrate the "Smart Folder" functionality into Windows, you can create a Windows service that continuously monitors a specified directory and organizes files based on their extensions.
 This approach ensures that the smart folder functionality runs in the background without user intervention and starts automatically with the system.

 #

+> Alex: *"This is an innovative idea for automating file organization inside of folders.
+I like it."*

+#
 ### Related Links

 [Regulated File Manager](https://github.com/sourceduty/Regulated_File_Manager)